golos-blockchain/ui-blogs/README.md

 yarn start
 ```

-You now have your development front end running at localhost:8080, connected to the main public golos blockchain.
-You don't need to run ```golos``` locally, by default you will connect to ```https://api-full.golos.id```.
-Use your regular account name and credentials to login -- there is no separate dev login.
+You now have your development front end running at localhost:8080, connected to the public GOLOS blockchain.

 ### Production
 Generate a new crypto_key and save under server_session_secret in /config/default.json.